 Step 2) Select Jaspersoft Studio CE

-Step 6) You will see the progress in the next screen.
+You will see the progress on the next screen.

 Here, are many reasons for using a Jasper report tool: